 Of course you might want to meet some locals, but since they also stay away from the town centre and the nightlife is not so rich here, it is hard to meet people in general.

-Is Hoi An a good place for digital nomads?
+Hoi An is a fascinating place

 After spending a lot of time in Chiang Mai we do have certain requirements that Hoi An didn’t meet.
 However, it is not said that you won’t have fun here.
 I think Hoi An is a place for people who prefer to live in a very quiet place.
 I would imagine it is a perfect spot for writers, wanting to live in an affordable place, rent a nice house near the river and rice fields and spend their days writing and cycling around the villages.